Faris Scherwiz

 In the first English version of Final Fantasy V, she spoke with a pirate accent, which was changed in the Game Boy Advance port of Final Fantasy V. The accent was the subject of criticism.
 Faris was otherwise well-received, identified as a standout of the game's cast and a strong female character.

-Concept and creation
+Conception and design

 Faris Scherwiz is a pirate captain who was created as a protagonist for Final Fantasy V by Hironobu Sakaguchi, who based the idea of her being a Princess disguised as a man on the manga Princess Knight.
-Her promotional artwork was created by Yoshitaka Amano, who identifies her as one of his favorite works.
+Standing 172 cm (5 ft 8 in) tall, Faris is a purple-haired woman with a peek-a-boo hairstyle obscuring her right eye.
+She was designed by Kazuko Shibuya, who also designed her in-game sprites.
+The overall process was demanding for Shibuya due to the large number of "Job" options in the game, each requiring their own sprite set.
+The outfit she designed for the Dancer Job drew inspiration from Japanese singer Linda Yamamoto's look, in particular the pants and exposed stomach.

+Promotional art of Final Fantasy V's cast was commissioned from artist Yoshitaka Amano, who identifies her as one of his favorite characters.
+Amano's art of Faris art differs significantly from her in-game depiction, removing the peek-a-boo hairstyle and making her blonde instead.
+This design has been used in some later appearances of the character, such as Final Fantasy Brave Exvius.
+Amano additionally drew several unused pieces which depicted her wearing a red outfit with a flowing cape she could wrap around herself, exposed upper thighs, and a see-through section of her top that exposed her midriff.

 In the Japanese version, Faris uses the masculine pronoun ore to present a tough and masculine image.
+The name Faris is Arabic for "Knight", while her birth name Sarisa is derived from a type of Macedonian spear.
 Unlike the Japanese version, the first official English translation in the PlayStation version of Final Fantasy V featured in Final Fantasy Anthology had her speak in a pirate accent.
 This was changed in the Game Boy Advance port.
 She is voiced by Rie Tanaka in the Japanese version of World of Final Fantasy and by Emily O'Brien in the English version.